Our Services > Environmental Health >

-This bloom is known as blue green algae.
-Blue green algae are actually bacteria also known as cyanobacteria.
+Harmful Algal Blooms, commonly referred to as HAB's, are actually blooms of bacteria not algae.
 This bacterium is capable of photosynthesizing which is why it is labeled as algae.
 Blue green algae are capable of producing toxins; which are called cyanotoxins; that can be harmful to a person or domestic pet.
 The cyanotoxins produce by blue green algae can affect the liver, brain, and possibly cause skin irritation.
 Blue green algae while present, may not always be producing toxins.
 The algae may be found in high concentrations in a body of water and you may see a visible bloom, but this does not mean the algae are producing a toxin.

 The illnesses associated with cyanotoxins can mimic other common illnesses.
 Some of the common symptoms of exposure to the toxin(s) are skin rashes, nausea, gastro-intestinal distress, numbness, fatigue, and disorientation.

 The Erie County Health Department monitors for the presence of harmful algal blooms.
-Once a bloom has been detected a toxin sample is taken and sent to a laboratory for analysis.
+Once a bloom has been detected a toxin sample is taken and analayzed at the Erie County Health Department Laboratory.
 If the toxin is above recommended threshold limits the location where the sample was taken will be posted with the appropriate signage.